DimaAndreea/Iron-Man-Helmet/hardware/README.md

 | IR Sensor           | 2            | INT0 interrupt     |

-* In this project, an Arduino Nano is used to create an Iron Man helmet with interactive features.
-The white LEDs for the eyes are connected to PWM pins 3 and 11, chosen for their ability to support a breathing animation effect.
-The servomotors, used to lift the faceplate and move simultaneously, are connected to PWM pins 9 and 10, as these pins enable precise and synchronized motor control.
-A 5V passive buzzer is connected to pin 6 to produce sound effects, and an IR sensor is connected to pin 2, utilizing the INT0 interrupt for efficient and reliable response to commands from an IR remote.

-* These pin assignments were chosen to make the best use of the Arduino Nano’s timers: timer 0 is used for the buzzer, timer 1 controls the servos, and timer 2 handles the LEDs.
-The Arduino is powered by four AA batteries, but the servos required a separate power source (another set of four AA batteries) to prevent circuit instability caused by their high current draw.
+* The project is built around an Arduino Nano, chosen for its compact size to save space inside the helmet.
+The main functionalities are controlled via an IR remote and include two servomotors for lifting the faceplate, two white LEDs for eye illumination, and a passive buzzer for sound effects.
+The hardware components are connected to specific pins on the Arduino Nano, as shown below:

+  - White LEDs: Connected to pins 3 and 11 (PWM pins) and controlled via Timer 2.
+Each LED is paired with a 220-ohm resistor to limit current and prevent damage.
+The LEDs use PWM signals to create a "breathing" light effect, where the brightness gradually increases and decreases for a smooth and realistic visual appearance.
+  - Servomotors: Connected to pins 9 and 10 (PWM pins), utilizing Timer 1.
+These motors are powered by a separate 6V power supply (4 AA batteries) to ensure sufficient current, as the Arduino's main power source was insufficient.
+  - Passive Buzzer: Connected to pin 6, using Timer 0 to generate tones for sound effects.
+  - IR Sensor: Connected to pin 2, utilizing the INT0 interrupt for receiving and decoding signals from the IR remote.
+The communication is based on 38 kHz infrared modulation.

+* The Arduino Nano is powered by 4 AA batteries (6V), which provide the required voltage for the microcontroller.
+By powering the servomotors from a separate 6V supply, power-related issues are eliminated, ensuring reliable and smooth operation.

+* The communication between the components involves PWM signals for the LEDs and servomotors, and interrupt-based decoding for the IR sensor.

 <details>
   <summary> <h2>  Bill of Materials </h2> </summary>